Esta expedición estará dirigida en Español y en Inglés. Para Español, por favor presione aquí

 ¿What are the Vietnam Photography Expedition dates?

-The expedition length is 12 days, from Sept 7th to18th, 2017 (with hotel and breakfast included until 19th September)
+The expedition length is 12 days, from 21st September to 2nd October 2017 (with hotel and breakfast included until 3rd October)

 ¿Do I need a visa to attend this expedition?